Samples for laboratory diagnosis of bee diseases

-The collection of samples from hives, as described below, may agitate hive bees including guard bees.
+The collection of samples from hives may agitate hive bees including guard bees.

 People inexperienced in handling bees and collecting samples should first read Safe beekeeping practices.

 It is essential that adequate protective clothing, including a bee veil, is worn and techniques for safe handling of bees are understood before opening hives and collecting samples.